wlandau/txtq/README.md

 [ZeroMQ](http://zeromq.org) from R. Even in this landscape, `txtq` has advantages.

-1. Its user interface is incredibly friendly, and its internals are simple.
+1. The `txtq` user interface is friendly, and its internals are simple.
     No prior knowledge of sockets or message-passing is required.
-2. It is incredibly lightweight, R-focused, and easy to install.
+2.  `txtq` is lightweight, R-focused, and easy to install.
 It only depends on R and a few packages on [CRAN](https://cran.r-project.org).
 3. Because `txtq` it is file-based,
       - The queue persists even if your work crashes, so you can